tranSMART-Foundation/transmart-docker/README.md

 ## Deployment
 This is an all-in-one tranSMART setup thus it should not be used for production.
 The database, R, and Tomcat should be splitted in order to achieve a good througtput.

-The amount of RAM is the critical part, at least 4GB should be assigned to the JVM for tranSMART to run properly, 10GB of disk free and 2VCPU are enough for the rest.
+The amount of RAM is the critical part, at least 4GB should be assigned to the JVM for tranSMART to run properly.
+10GB of disk free are recommended, the built image taking 6GB at its creation and 2VCPU are enough for the rest.

 ### How to start